Ironman triathletes; Personification of self-actualization

 MSc Psychology of Sport and Excerise from Loughborough University, BSc (Hons) Psychology from Cardiff University.
-Coach, sport psychologist, athlete and fan for local triathlon clubs.
-Passionate for all sport psychology with especial interest in endurance and extreme sports.
+Coach, sport psychologist, athlete and fan for local triathlon, running and cycle clubs.
+Specializing in endurance performance from ultra running to IRONMAN triathlons.

 Ironman triathletes; Personification of self-actualization

 The article presents self-actualization (the process of self-fulfillment and reaching one’s ultimate potential) in relation to the unique group of individuals who commit to the 140.6-mile multi-sport event that is Ironman Triathlon.
 There is no doubt that the typical profile of an Ironman triathlete as well as the Ironman mantra ‘ANYTHING IS POSSIBLE’ exemplifies the theoretical prototype of a self-actualizer.
 The article aims to provide answers to the following questions; 1) What is self actualization?
 2) What are the characteristics of a self-actualizer, and how can examples from Ironman Triathletes be used to contextualize self-actualization?
 3) I want to reach my potential, should I sign up to an Ironman?

 Self-actualization sits at the top of Masolw’s (1943) hierarchy of needs.
 The 5-stage model depicts a pyramid of requirements that we are intrinsically motivated towards satisfying.
 Successfully fulfilling the needs at a lower level allows an individual to move onwards and upwards.
 Ultimately reaching a state of self-actualization, coined as ‘realizing personal potential, self fulfillment through an active process of seeking personal growth and optimal experiences’.

 Individuals can only move up to the next layer of the pyramid once the lower levels are satisfied.
 The needs reflected within Maslow’s theory are as follows;